-- development of new courses and programs or unique learning experiences - use of educational research -- development of methods to evaluate individual teaching, courses, or curriculum
+- utilization of new technology to improve teaching effectiveness - development of new courses and programs or unique learning experiences - use of educational research -- development of methods to evaluate individual teaching, courses, or curriculum

 Teaching should have a positive effect on students.
 The qualities of teaching that have positive influences on the student are numerous and may be difficult to measure.
 Some information regarding the qualities of teaching that are exhibited by a particular faculty member can be gained through informal observation, but a more complete appraisal may be obtained through formal evaluation of teaching.
 Examples of favorable student-faculty interaction are: